partmaster/reduced_bloc/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/partmaster/reduced_bloc)
 # reduced_bloc

-Implementation of the 'reduced' API für the 'Bloc' state management framework with following features:
+Implementation of the 'reduced' API for the 'Bloc' state management framework with following features:

 1. Implementation of the ```Reducible``` interface
 2. Extension on the ```BuildContext``` for convenient access to the  ```Reducible``` instance.